rweather/interprogram/doc/reference.md

         ...
         SET X = X + 1
     END REPEAT

+In English, this can be read as "REPEAT the loop body WHILE the condition is true".

+For loops are also possible:

+    REPEAT FOR X = 0 TO 100 BY 5
+        ...
+    END REPEAT

+The step is given with the optional <tt>BY</tt> clause.
+By default the step is 1.
+The loop ends when the loop variable exceeds the end value (or goes below the end value if the step is negative).
+There will be zero iterations if the starting value exceeds the ending value.

 Currently there is no equivalent of <tt>continue</tt> or <tt>break</tt>
 from C.  However, it is possible to get the same effect with <tt>GO TO</tt>: